Nagsclimate/Nagsclimate.github.io/_pages/About.md

 ### Life Beyond Science

 Outside academia, I have a deep love for **reading**, **writing poetry and books**, **reviewing literature**, and **coding**.
-I often find myself mesmerized by tools like **Google Earth**, or simply gazing out of airplane windows—trying to recognize cities by their unique layouts, coastlines, or night lights.
-Over time, this has become a joyful habit—like a personal "neural network" of the world in my mind.
+I often find myself mesmerized by tools like **Google Earth**, or simply gazing out of airplane windows trying to recognize cities by their unique layouts, coastlines, or night lights.
+Over time, this has become a joyful habit like a personal "neural network" of the world in my mind.

 I’m also working on a few creative projects: